 Hi, I'm Alex Wiedemann, a Visiting Assistant Professor of Mathematics and Computer Science at Randolph-Macon College.
 My main areas of interest are operator theory, mathematical physics, and (spectral) graph theory.
 I am especially interested in interdisciplinary questions which use tools from these fields in unexpected ways.
 More broadly, I seek to understand the interplay between continuous and discrete structures.
 I am also interested in the roles of diversity and inclusivity mathematics, and in the development of teaching practices which better serve students from historically underrepresented groups.

-AJ Fong is a first-year PhD student in Pure Mathematics of the wonderful David McKinnon at Waterloo, where he works on algebraic geometry and number theory.
-He likes to dance (performance) and play contract bridge.
+AJ Fong is a second-year PhD student in Pure Mathematics at the University of Waterloo, where he works on algebraic geometry and number theory with David McKinnon.
+He likes to dance and play contract bridge in his spare time.

 Matthew Cordes is an Assistant Professor at Heriot-Watt University specializing in geometric group theory.
 He received his PhD in Mathematics from Brandeis University and had postdocs at the Technion and ETH Zurich.
 He is also interested in understanding the ethics of mathematics and has developed a curriculum and taught a course on the ethics of mathematics at ETH..